thesfinox/mars-reconnaissance-orbiter/docs/source/installation.rst

 Next Steps
 ----------

-Now that you have installed the package, proceed to the :doc:`quickstart` guide to learn how to use it!
+Now that you have installed the package, see the :doc:`quickstart` guide to learn how to use it!